Travel to and extended stays in EU and Schengen Area

 • are valid only for one country and do not confer any right to travel freely in other EU countries;

 • Residency permits procedures are generally completed in the country of choice (normally after an initial application for a Visa in the home country).
+Do be aware of the very significant differences between obtaining a visa or permit to stay in an EU country as a tourist and residency which comes with potential tax and other financial implications.

 Information on Procedures and Conditions for obtaining Country specific Visas